 Lucy Gossage is a cancer doctor who last year put her career on hold to become a full-time, professional triathlete.
 A self-confessed late starter, Lucy didn’t do any sport seriously at school or university.
 Her first triathlon a decade ago was a New Year’s challenge to herself and she only tried Ironman after a bet in a nightclub with a friend.
 Training with a free online programme, often with a hangover, she only realised she had won her age group and qualified for Kona, Hawaii (the holy grail of Ironman events), when she was checking her results the next day.
 Now a four time Ironman champion, she talks to Totally Active about swapping her stethoscope and hospital scrubs for a wetsuit and bib-shorts.
-Read more articles like this in Totally Active Magazine.
+This is a feature article from Totally Active Magazine originally posted on 30th September 2016.

 Totally Active: It was a big call to put your medical career on hold and go pro.